 Earlier in the week , news broadcaster Al Jazeera reported on the development of an airstrip and two jetties to deal with an Indian military base on Agalega, located about 1,000 kilometres (600 miles) north of the archipelago’s main island.

-But on Wednesday, the Mauritian government denied any plans to permit facility on Agalega, home to about 300 people.
+But on Wednesday, the Mauritian government denied any plans to permit a facility on Agalega, home to about 300 people.

 “There is not any agreement between Mauritius and India for the creation of a military base in Agalega,” Ken Arian, a communications adviser to Prime Minister Pravind Jugnauth, told AFP.